Do I need to wear a mask on campus?

 I'm an International student, my country is affected by COVID-19, can I still enroll at SWAU?

-International students are welcome to enroll for the fall 2020 semester.
+International students are welcome to enroll.
 However, travel restrictions are in place for certain countries and the future of travel restrictions is uncertain.
 It is the student’s responsibility to be aware of any restrictions from their country of origin.
 All students will be screened and monitored by Student Health Services.

-Will students be allowed to work on campus if Johnson County goes back to shelter in place?
+Will students be allowed to work on campus if classes are moved online?

 If classes are moved online, campus employment will be considered on a case-by-case basis depending on the department and their needs.